DevSunilShaw/Seamless-Payment-App/README.md

    php artisan migrate
    php artisan serve
    ```
-✅ If migrations run successfully, your app is ready.
+ If migrations run successfully, your app is ready.

+The app will be available at **http://127.0.0.1:8000**
 ---

 ### Option 2 — Import the test database (if migration fails)